melissa-dennis/Machine-Learning-Model/README.md

-# COMP377_AI_Project_backend

-# GROUP 8:
+# AI- Machine Learning Model - Backend
-Melissa Jane Dennis - 301283465
+# Melissa Jane Dennis

 # Overview
-This project is the backend part of the COMP377 AI Project, implemented using Express.js and Node.js.
+This project is the backend part  AI Project, implemented using Express.js and Node.js.
 It provides a RESTful API to interact with the AI model predictions and manages data storage using MongoDB.

 # Technical Stack
 - **Backend Framework**: Express.js